sebastien-lb/alfred-brain/README.md

 docker-compose logs -f
 ```

+You can access the interface at `localhost:5000`.
+To log in you need to use the default test account: login: alfred, paswd: alfred.
+You can also add the SmartObjects with their ip and port (see below for their configurations).
+NB: ip is really `chiros-lamp` (due to docker local network).

 #### Smart objects

 Three objects are launched by Docker.
 Their ip and port are the following: